-South Africa's government revised its budget deficit forecast to 14.6 percent of GDP in 2020/21 fiscal year from an earlier estimate of 6.8 percent in February and compared to 6.3 percent in 2019, mainly due to better-than-expected tax collections.
-Still, it would be the largest budget shortfall since the end of apartheid, as the Covid-19 pandemic and related lockdown measures hit severely the country's fragile economy.
-Meantime, government debt should jump to 80.3 percent of GDP, compared to October'estimate of 81.8 percent of GDP from 63.5 percent last year.
+South Africa's government revised its budget deficit forecast to 14 percent of GDP in the 2020/21 fiscal year from an earlier estimate of 15.7 percent in October and compared to 6.4 percent in 2019, mainly due to better-than-expected tax collections.
+Still, it would be the largest shortfall ever recorded, as the Covid-19 pandemic and strict lockdown measures hit severely the country's fragile economy.
+Meantime, government debt should jump to 80.3 percent of GDP, compared to October'estimate of 81.8 percent and 63.5 percent last year.
 The economy is seen contracting 7.2% in 2020 from an earlier estimate of 7.8%, before gradually recovering by 3.3% in 2021.
 Finance Minister Tito Mboweni also announced that the corporate income tax rate will be lowered to 27% for companies with years of assessment starting on or after April 1st 2022, which will be the first reduction since 2008. source: National Treasury, South Africa

-Government Budget in South Africa is expected to reach -14.60 percent of GDP by the end of 2020, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the South Africa Government Budget is projected to trend around -13.70 percent of GDP in 2021 and -13.00 percent of GDP in 2022, according to our econometric models.
+Government Budget in South Africa is expected to reach -13.70 percent of GDP by the end of 2021, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Africa Government Budget is projected to trend around -12.00 percent of GDP in 2022, according to our econometric models.